Updated: Jun 10

 While it is important to select items that infuse your tablescape with personality, be sure to edit and evaluate along the way.
 Stand back, take a look or even a photo.
 Beware of clutter and aim for a clean, streamlined vignette.
 Remember, great styling can completely transform a room!

-Here are some of my very favourite coffee table reads from Indigo for the design junkie!
+Check out some of my very favourite coffee table reads from Indigo for the design junkie!

 LOUIS VUITTON: ART, FASHION AND ARCHITECTURE